Draes/sharkeu/README.md

 This integration will not work for the US, just use the original and supported one.

 ## Installation
-Just copy the `sharkiq` directory to the `custom_components` folder on your home assistant installation.
+Just copy the `sharkiqeu` directory to the `custom_components` folder on your home assistant installation.

 ## Known Issues